RandyKoiSA/VCS_RNA/README.txt

 There is a feature that prints all the file in the source target.

 We have not made a Manifest or metadata file yet.

 Bugs (if any):
+	Having trouble create all the content in the ptree -> repo